Antari-yan/Introduction-Container/README.md

 ### Best practices

-#### Use annotations during build
-The [container image spec](https://github.com/opencontainers/image-spec) also specifies some `annotations` that are recommended to be added during the build process.
-These include information like who build the image, where can the source code be found, etc., an overview can be found [here](https://github.com/opencontainers/image-spec/blob/main/annotations.md).

-They can be added during build with the `--annotation` option:
+#### Logging
+Applications should log as much as possible but only as much as needed.
+Well structured, detailed and specific logs are usually more helpful than too many logs.
+Additionally logs should be properly separated by log level:
+  - `DEBUG`: System flow information
-  - `--annotation <some-key>=<some-value>`
+    - Entering/exiting functions.
-For general information about the image the `manifest-descriptor:` prefix should be used:
+    - Important decision branches ("User has admin role, enabling feature X").
+    - Non-critical events that help reproduce issues.
+  - `INFO`: Application events that are part of the "normal" lifecycle
-  -  `--annotation manifest-descriptor:org.opencontainers.image.url=<url-to-source>`
+    - Application start/stop.

-> [!NOTE]
-> Using labels for these information is possible and still recommended and used by some,
-> but has been superseded by annotations.

-> [!IMPORTANT]
-> For `GitLab` instances that don't have the [Container registry metadata database](https://docs.gitlab.com/administration/packages/container_registry_metadata_database/),
-> using `manifest-descriptor` breakes some of the featuers in the Container Registry, like the pulish date and image size.
-> Currenlty the Container registry metadata databaseis only mandatory in versions from the later halve of `2027`: [epics: #5521](https://gitlab.com/groups/gitlab-org/-/epics/5521)
+    - Successful connection to a DB.
+    - Handling a user request.
+    - Periodic health/status messages.
+  - `WARN` (or `WARNING`): Something unexpected happened, but the application can continue running
+    - Deprecated API or function used.
+    - Retry needed due to transient failure.
+    - Config value missing, using a default.
+  - `ERROR`: An error occurred that prevented part of the application from working properly.
+    - Database write failure.
+    - Payment API call failed.
+    - Unhandled exception in a request handler.
+  - `FATAL` (or `CRITICAL`): Severe error that makes the application unusable and requires immediate attention
+    - Application can’t start (e.g., config missing, DB unreachable).
+    - Data corruption detected.
+    - Security breach detected.

+In a production environment the `DEBUG` log level should not be used/needed.
+The other log levels should only container necessary information and not create an information overload, so that they are easy check, filter and work with.

+Using centralized logging and monitoring solutions like [Grafana](https://github.com/grafana/grafana) + [Prometheus](https://github.com/prometheus/prometheus) + [Loki](https://github.com/grafana/loki) is always helpful,
+especially since container logs are not retained after a restart.

 #### Healthchecks
-While the `HEALTHCHECK` option in the Dockerfile/Containerfile is `docker` specific it is good to add some form of capability that allows running a healthcheck in the deplyoment configuration.
+While the `HEALTHCHECK` option in the Dockerfile/Containerfile is `docker` specific it is good to add some form of capability that allows running a healthcheck in the deployment configuration.
 For APIs this is quite simple when tools like `curl` or `wget` are available in the container.
-For other types of applications it has to be implemented differently by adding options to e.g. trigger a function that checks if the application is stil responding or something to check if the process is working.
+For other types of applications it has to be implemented differently by adding options to e.g. trigger a function that checks if the application is still responding or something to check if the process is working.

 #### Reduce image size